paul-nystrom/website/content/posts/shame.md

 ---
-title: "Shame"
+title: Shame
 date: 2025-09-08
 draft: false
-description: "shame"
+description: shame
-tags: ["shame", "bare minimum", "responsibility"]
+tags: [shame, bare minimum, responsibility]
 ---

 When I was little, I tried to cheat my grandma at a card game.
 I don’t remember the specific game; I only recall that it featured Donald Duck and Friends characters on the cards.
 While her back was turned as she worked in the kitchen, I stacked the deck so that when we drew cards, I got all the good ones.
 She quickly figured out that I had cheated.
 She said, “Shame on you,” and refused to play cards with me anymore.
 I offered to make it right by stacking the cards in her favor, not understanding that that didn’t solve the problem.